EE109 – Fall 2022: Introduction to Embedded Systems

 The next step is to connect the scope to both the input signal and the output signal so both can be observed together.
 We are going to use channel 1 to observe the input signal and channel 2 to see the output signal.

-- Attach the probe for channel 1 to the circuit node where button A, its pull-up resistor and the inverter are connected.
-This is the node labeled "P1" on the schematic.
+- Attach the probe for channel 1 to the circuit node where the button, its pull-up resistor and the inverter are connected as shown below.

-- Attach the probe for channel 2 to the output of the inverter (point P2).
+- Attach the probe for channel 2 to the output of the inverter.

 - Attach one or both of the two probe ground wires to the breadboard ground.